Louise Glück – O jardim

 O sol mal me toca.

-Às vezes o avisto no início da primavera, elevando-se muito distante.
+Às vezes o avisto no início da primavera, surgindo muito distante.

-Então as folhas multiplicam-se sobre ele, escondendo-o completamente.
+Então as folhas crescem sobre ele, ocultando-o completamente.
 Eu o sinto

 como alguém batendo na lateral de um copo com uma colher de metal.